shield02/alx-system_engineering-devops/0x06-regular_expressions/README.md

-1-repetition_token_0 - regular expression that will match some given cases of string 2-repetition_token_1 - regular expression that will match some given cases 3-repetition_token_2 - regular expression that will match the above cases
+1-repetition_token_0 - regular expression that will match some given cases of string 2-repetition_token_1 - regular expression that will match some given cases 3-repetition_token_2 - regular expression that will match the above cases 4-repetition_token_3 - regular expression that will match certain cases of a string